Buraillc/Buraillc/README.md

 - 👋 Hi, I’m @Buraillc
 - 👀 I’m interested in digital health and blockchain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning dlt
-- 💞️ I’m looking to collaborate on medical professionals
+- 💞️ I’m looking to collaborate on projects related digital health with medical professionals
 - 📫 How to reach me :admin@burai.live

 <!---